Penguins and Auks

 Auks with twenty-four taxa fare a little better with around 60% ‘Least Concern’.
 The featured razorbill is ‘Near Threatened’ and the Atlantic puffin ‘Vulnerable’.

 Penguin Behaviour Notes

-Male and female yellow-eyed penguins are similar in plumage, although the male is larger.
+Male and female Yellow-eyed Penguins are similar in plumage, although the male is larger.
 Both share egg incubation and brooding.
-Our guide identified individuals by name (tagged J18047 and J18094) and at the time of our visit, the female was on the nest and the male returning from fishing at sea.
+Our guide identified each individual by name (tagged J18047 and J18094).
+The female was on her nest, and the male returned from fishing at sea.
 I’ve included an immature that I spotted in the debris at Pilots Beach in New Zealand.
 I watched this individual for nearly an hour as it made its way to the waters-edge, waited for the right moment and then went for a swim.

 Puffin Behaviour Notes

 In the early nineties, before consumer digital cameras became affordable, I made several trips to stay for a few days on the island of Skomer, which is just off the Pembrokeshire Coast in Wales.
 Original images are positive slide film, mostly Kodachrome 64, digitally scanned and post-processed.

 Penguins and Auks Taxonomy

 The Seabirds Photo Album webpage describes the higher-level taxonomy.
 Spheniscidae (Penguins) belong to Sphenisciformes placed in the Aequornithes (Core Waterbirds) clade while and Alcidae (Auks) are placed in suborder Lari part of the Charadriiformes.
 Other family members from the Charadriiformes order feature in the Waterbird Albums.
 I’ve grouped Penguins and Auks together in the same album for convenience.